 To access services through the Student Disability Resource Center, please follow the steps outlined on this page.
-If you have any questions, please contact the Student Disability Resource Center.
-You can call our office at 478-445-5931, e-mail firstname.lastname@example.org or stop by our office in Russell Library, room 109.
+If you have any questions, please contact the Student Disability Resource Center at 478-445-5931 or e-mail firstname.lastname@example.org.

-IEP’s and 504 Plans end with high school graduation.
-Both provide helpful background information, but do not meet the documentation standard for college accommodations.
-Please provide documentation from an appropriate licensed professional that follows the University System of Georgia Documentation Guidelines and documents your impairment(s).
+Documentation must be from an appropriate licensed professional and follow the University System of Georgia Documentation Policy and documents your impairment(s).
 If documentation of a disability does not exist, we can assist with seeking licensed professionals who can provide acceptable documentation.

-If the documentation does not meet criteria we will let you know the areas where your documentation is lacking pertinent information.
+If the documentation does not meet criteria you should contact the RCLD for an explanation of the review at 706-542-4589.
 It is your responsibility to contact your medical professional, obtain the appropriate information, and make sure we receive any additional information to add to the original documentation submitted.